YuxuanZhang271/smplx/README.md

 ## Data Preparation

 **Recording** <br>
 We use ORBBEC Femto Bolt RGBD Camera to record RGB and depth data, SDK [pyorbbecsdk](https://github.com/orbbec/pyorbbecsdk.git).
-The data specifications are `1920x1080, 30fps`.
+The data specifications are `1920x1080, 30fps`. <br>
+For better recording with `multi devices` and to record data `in pieces`, you can also refer to my own [pyorbbecsdk](https://github.com/YuxuanZhang271/pyorbbecsdk.git) repo.

 **Tracking** <br>
 Body Tracking: [4D-Humans](https://github.com/shubham-goel/4D-Humans.git) <br>